 Students must arrange with the instructor to ensure all work is made up in a timely fashion.
-Students who miss a test due to mitigating circumstances must supply documentation and garner approval to make up the test; students have one week to make up the test unless other arrangements have been approved.
-Only a School Director can approve retesting and/or extended test periods.
-Students must schedule the missed test with the instructor.
+Students who miss a test must schedule the missed test with the instructor.
 All arrangements are subject to approval by the school's administrators.